gvwilson/thirdbit/_posts/2014/2014-09-04-building-better-teachers.md

     the one you planned and the four you did not... and you had to do it right under your master teacher's nose.
     Afterward,
-    everyone&mdash;the teacher, the college students,
+    everyone–the teacher, the college students,
-    and sometimes even another outside observer&mdash;would
+    and sometimes even another outside observer–would
     sit around a formal table to talk about what they saw.
   </p>
   <p>